Total Petition Signatures

 A difficult question with a simple answer.

-Many have sworn allegiance to the Crown at some points in their life, such as the Scouts, and many people would wish to honour that.
+Many have sworn allegiance to the Crown at some points in their life, such as the Scouts and the Military and many people would wish to honour that.

 Besides the Queen is a credit to the Monarchy.

 However Prince Charles is another matter – he is not his mother.
-Not by a long shot.
+He has even admitted he would prefer not to be King.

 “The Queen is Dead.
 Long Live the Republic of Australia!”